Andreessen Horowitz: Social media

+Investments by timeline

 2009

 In 2009, Andreessen Horowitz made its first two investments: one in business management SaaS developer Apptio and one in Skype stock.

 According to Horowitz, the Skype investment was seen as risky by other experts in the field, who believed the company would be crippled by ongoing intellectual property litigation and direct competitive attacks from Google and Apple.
 The firm's founders viewed the investment as a success following Skype's sale to Microsoft in May 2011 for $8.5 billion.

 2010–2011

 In 2010, Andreessen Horowitz invested $10 million in the cloud company Okta, leading its Series A round.

 In 2011, Andreessen Horowitz invested $80 million in Twitter, becoming the first venture firm to hold stock in all four of the highest-valued privately held social media companies at the time: Facebook, Groupon, Twitter, and Zynga.

 Andreessen Horowitz also invested in Airbnb, Lytro, Jawbone, Belly, Foursquare, Stripe, and other high-tech companies.